 Delaware falls in the Reaching Forward (R) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
 Delaware performs better than national averages on key indicators, such as the percentages of uninsured babies in families with low income and mothers reporting less than favorable mental health.
 The state is performing worse than national averages on indicators such as the percentages of babies receiving preventive medical and dental care.

 How are Delaware’s babies faring in Strong Families?

 Delaware falls in the Working Effectively (W) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families in poverty with babies receiving TANF and babies living in crowded housing.
-Delaware is doing worse than the national average on indicators such as the percentage of babies who have had two or more adverse experiences.
-Policy-wise, the state has implemented 2 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing, babies who have had one adverse experience, and babies experiencing housing insecurity (moved 3 or more times).
+Delaware is doing worse than the national average on the percentage of babies exiting foster care who are reunified with the parent.

 Key Indicators of Strong Families